 This year, Norway has the Presidency of the Nordic Council of Ministers, and has identified climate change, the green shift and digitisation as key priorities for Nordic cooperation in 2017.

 ‘Our achievements here in the Nordic countries do not go unnoticed in the rest of the world.
 We rank at the top of most of the indexes that measure societies’ health.
 But the world is changing.
+This presents challenges for the Nordic countries (…) In this situation, we Nordic neighbours need one another.
 There are a number of sectors where we could be more efficient if we work together, such as health services, digitisation and energy.
 On this anniversary, my message is simple: this is not the time to take our relationship as neighbours for granted.
 It is time to expand and further develop our close cooperation.
 This is the era of the Nordic region,’ Secretary General of the Nordic Council of Ministers Dagfinn Høybråten wrote in his blog (in Norwegian only).

 Norway assumed the Presidency of the Nordic Council of Ministers on 1 January 2017.
 The programme for the Norwegian Presidency in 2017 has three main pillars: the Nordic region in transition, the Nordic region in Europe and the Nordic region in the world.